Hospital community partnerships at Main Line Health

-At Lankenau Medical Center we are honored to collaborate with partners in the community who are working towards our shared vision of a culture of health and are committed to addressing the underlying drivers of chronic disease, including lack of access to healthy, affordable food.
+At Lankenau Medical Center, we collaborate with partners in the community who are working toward our shared vision of building a culture of health.

-Cafeteria Farmstand in partnership with Common Market and Aramark brings fresh and locally grown produce to our hospital once a week.
-Patients and community benefit from access to a bounty of produce options, from asparagus to collard greens, mushrooms to strawberries, along with cheese, eggs, baked goods, butters and spreads.
+- Cafeteria Farmstand in partnership with Common Market and Aramark brings fresh and locally grown produce to our hospital once a week.

-Good Food, Healthy Hospitals is a four-year, multifaceted initiative to transform Philadelphia’s hospital food environment and bring healthier options to thousands of employees, visitors and patients every day.
-Ensuring that staff, patients, and visitors have access to fresh, healthy, and environmentally sustainable food within hospital walls is a reflection of a health system’s commitment to preventative care and an opportunity to reduce the risk of chronic disease for thousands of Philadelphians.
+- Good Food, Healthy Hospitals is an initiative to transform Philadelphia’s hospital food environment and bring healthier options to thousands of employees, visitors and patients.
+This reflects our commitment to preventive care and an opportunity to reduce the risk of chronic disease for thousands of Philadelphians.

-Greener Partners creates community farms and mobile education programs that increase and strengthen public access to fresh, seasonal and local food, especially those in need.
-Through its farm-to-hospital collaboration with Lankenau Medical Center, Greener Partners is taking a new approach to preventive health care by growing fresh food for patients in need, and educating young people about the joys of healthy eating.
+- Greener Partners creates community farms and mobile education programs that increase and strengthen public access to fresh, seasonal and local food, especially for those in need.
+Through its farm-to-hospital collaboration with Lankenau Medical Center, Greener Partners is taking a new approach to preventive health care by growing fresh food for patients in need, along with educating young people about the joys of healthy eating.